Alice Wu: Early life and education

-Alice Wu was born in San Jose, California to parents who were immigrants from Taiwan.
+Alice Wu was born in San Jose, California to Taiwanese American immigrant parents.
 Her family eventually moved to Los Altos, California, where she graduated from Los Altos High School in 1986.
 She enrolled at the Massachusetts Institute of Technology at the age of 16.
-She later transferred to Stanford University, where she earned her B.S. in Computer Science in 1990 and her master's degree in Computer Science in 1992.
+She later transferred to Stanford University, where she earned her B.S. in computer science in 1990 and her master's degree in computer science in 1992.
 Before becoming a filmmaker, Wu worked as a software engineer for Microsoft in Seattle.